BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Lobby.CheckCompatibilityCommand.md

       "type": "string"
     },
     "ImplementedProtocolVersion": {
-      "description": "The version of the Implemented Bluffin Protocol by the server", "type": "string"
+      "description": "The version of the Implemented Bluffin Protocol by the client, Represented as \"Major.Minor.Revision\"", "type": "string"
     },
     "Rules": {